 In Ephesians 2, Paul explains that through God’s grace, we are saved and made new.
 Despite our shortcomings, God’s great mercy and love have redeemed us from the grip of our sins (Ephesians 2:4-5).
 Paul reiterates that it is not our good deeds that have granted us salvation.
 Only through God’s grace are we gifted with salvation.
 So we should not boast about our works but instead praise God for his faithfulness and love (Ephesians 2:8-10).

 We learn that as the grace of God saves us, we now belong in one family with the other believers.
-Jesus Christ has broken all boundaries and judgment so that we may be united in Him in one body, with Jesus Christ as our head (Ephesians 2:14-16; 2:19-20).
+Christ Jesus has broken all boundaries and judgment so that we may be united in Him in one body, with Jesus Christ as our head (Ephesians 2:14-16; 2:19-20).

 Our purpose in the body of Christ is revealed to us when we search for God’s calling.
-In doing so, we improve the talents that God blessed us this putting His will in motion.
+In doing so, we improve the talents that God blessed us putting His will in motion.